 Taking a stand vs. trying to be the most agreeable or interesting man in the world is preferred.
 No one wants an exact clone of themselves.
 Be original, be you.
 It’s easier to connect with someone through a distant, random or obscure reference than it is through something cliche and mainstream.
 Don’t be boring: brunch, the Office, Game of Thrones will not get you far (see how many boxes you check off in this online dating profile bingo card).

 Nouns like hiker, traveler, foodie etc. offer no insight into frequency, prioritization or level of commitment.
 Are you a casual Land’s End hiker or are you a weekend warrior that does 3-4 hour hikes.
-Are you a beachy resort traveler or do you like to immerse yourself in culture and languages with locals different than yourself?
+Are you a beach resort traveler or do you like to immerse yourself in culture and languages with locals different from yourself?
 Are you a superficial Instagram traveler or do you have some depth to your curiosity.
 Do you like safe chain restaurants, dives featured on No Reservations or posh Michelin rated restaurants.
 Be careful about vague descriptions in your profile.
 The more vague the less interesting you will sound.

-Most people never seek unbiased feedback on their bios and profiles an the ones that do often times get biased feedback or have context into your bio and photos that a stranger does not.
+Most people never seek unbiased feedback on their bios and profiles and the ones that do often times get biased feedback or have context into your bio and photos that a stranger does not.
 Friends, family members and co-workers may not want to be brutally honest with you or they might have some advantage that allows them more flexibility to get away with breaking guidelines for photos and bios.